PDF Version.

 - Peacock Lead Developer.

-- New, continuous energy Monte Carlo code developed entirely from scratch.
+- New, continuous energy Monte Carlo code developed entirely from scratch within NQA-1 program.

 - Developed in C++23 with modern software best-practices (e.g., GitLab version control, unit tests, continuous integeration, etc.).

-- Responsible for implementing all neutron physics including thermal scattering, resolved and unresolved resonances, and depletion.
+- Implemented relevant neutron physics including thermal scattering, unresolved resonances, and depletion.

-- Coordinating team of developers for nuclear data processing and development of input/output processing tools.
+- Leading a team of five developers for nuclear data processing and input/output processing.

 - SIMULATE5/SIMULATE5-K developer.